6-team/tiny-swords/apps/tiny-swords/src/app/entities/rocks/README.md

-# RocksTile
+# RocksSprite

-The `RocksTile` class represents a tile with a rocks entity.
-It extends the `Tile` class and provides functionality to manage and display rocks entities.
+The `RocksSprite` class represents a sprite with a rocks entity.
+It extends the `Sprite` class and provides functionality to manage and display rocks entities.

 ## Table of Contents